Newark-on-Trent: History

+The town's origins are likely to be Roman, as it lies on a major Roman road, the Fosse Way.
+It grew up around Newark Castle and St Mary Magdalene church; it was later developed as a centre for the wool and cloth trades.

 Early history

 The origins of the town are possibly Roman, from its position on an important Roman road, the Fosse Way.
 In a document which purports to be a charter of 664 AD, Newark is mentioned as having been granted to the Abbey of Peterborough by King Wulfhere of Mercia.
-An Anglo-Saxon pagan cemetery used from the early fifth to early seventh centuries has been found in Millgate, Newark, close to the Fosse Way and the River Trent.
-There cremated remains were buried in pottery urns.
+An Anglo-Saxon pagan cemetery used from the early fifth to early seventh centuries has been found in Millgate, close to the Fosse Way and the river Trent; cremated remains were buried there in pottery urns.

 In the reign of Edward the Confessor, Newark belonged to Godiva and her husband Leofric, Earl of Mercia, who granted it to Stow Minster in 1055.
 After the Norman Conquest, Stow Minster retained the revenues of Newark, but it came under the control of the Norman Bishop Remigius de Fécamp, after whose death control passed to the Bishops of Lincoln from 1092 until the reign of Edward VI.
 There were burgesses in Newark at the time of the Domesday survey.
 The reign of Edward III shows evidence that it had long been a borough by prescription.
 The Newark wapentake (hundred) in the east of Nottinghamshire was established in the period of Anglo-Saxon rule (10th–11th centuries).